DavideTriso/aria-tooltip/README.md

 ```javascript
 $('.has-tooltip').ariaTooltip('destroy');
 ```
 Calling 'destroy' will remove all attributes added from the script from a tooltip, but the tooltip will remain in the DOM.
 If you want to completly remove the tooltip from the DOM, use instead  the **'remove'** method:

 ```javascript
 $('.has-tooltip').ariaTooltip('remove');
 ```
 **NOTE:** It is possible to initalise, destroy and remove multiple tooltips with a single function call.
 The **show** and **hide** methods instead can be called only on a single element at a time.

 ## Responsive mode

-The plugin supports an advanced responsive mode.
+The plugin supports an **advanced responsive mode**.
 This mode gives authors better control over the aspect and functionality of the tooltips on different devices.
-The responsive mode is enabled through the option **responsive**.
-This option accepts an array of objects with the settings for the differen breakpints (see code below).
+The responsive mode is enabled through the option **'responsive'**.
+This option accepts an array of objects with the settings for differen screen widths (see code below).

 ```javascript
 $('.has-tooltip').ariaTooltip({